riscv-software-src/riscv-isac/docs/source/python_plugins.rst

 def decode(self, instr, addr):
 --------------------------------

-This function decodes the instruction and returns an instruction object.
+This function decodes the instruction and returns an instruction object ``riscv_isac.InstructionObject.instructionObject``.

 * Arguments: ``self`` instance of the class, ``instr`` Hexcode of instruction and ``addr`` address.
 * Return value:  The instruction object in the standard format - (instr_name, instr_addr, rd, rs1, rs2, rs3, imm, csr, shamt)